LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Day 1

-It is a 37-mile or 60-kilometer drive on roads that wind thru the mountains and small villages so, it will take you 75-90 minutes to make the journey.
+It is a 37-mile or 60-kilometer drive on roads that wind through the mountains and small villages, it will take you 75-90 minutes to make the journey.
 Please make sure you leave yourself enough time to get to the train station by early morning.
 If you are hiking the Inca Trail with a tour company, chances are they will be organizing this transportation for you.
 Please be sure to check with them on the logistics before you arrive in Cusco.

 Taxi